LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/set_logtalk_flag_2.rst.txt

 :ref:`directives_initialization_1` directive.
 For a description of the predefined compiler flags, consult the :ref:`programming_flags` section in the User Manual.
-The directive affects the compilation of all terms that follow it within scope of the directive.
+The directive affects the compilation of all terms that follow it within the scope of the directive.

 Template and modes
 ------------------